-Climate Change No matter the inequity between the developed and developing world in terms of emissions and climate consequences, there is a need to develop relevant means of adaptation to climate change both in the rich and the poorer countries.
-Usutainable Land Administration Systems should serve as a basis for climate change mitigation and adaptation as well as prevention and management of natural disasters. • Incorporating climate change into current land policies • Adentifying prone areas (sea level rise, drought, flooding, fres...) • Ontrolling access to land and the use of land in relation to climate change and disaster risk • Controlling building standards and emissions in relation to climate change • Improving resilience of existing ecosystems vulnerable to climate change
+No matter the inequity between the developed and developing world in terms of emissions and climate consequences, there is a need to develop relevant means of adaptation to climate change both in the rich and the poorer countries.

+Sustainable Land Administration Systems should serve as a basis for climate change mitigation and adaptation as well as prevention and management of natural disasters.

+- Incorporating climate change into current land policies Adopting standards for energy use, emissions, carbon stock potential,.....
+Identifying prone areas (sea level rise, drought, flooding, fires,...) - · Controlling access to land and the use of land in relation to climate change and disaster risks - Controlling building standards and emissions in relation to climate change - Improving resilience of existing ecosystems vulnerable to climate change